lerichjam/lerichjam/README.md

 👋 Hello

-I'm currently building the best borrowing experience across DeFi with Borrower.money
+Hacking my way through DeFi

-Software and data engineer background.
-Degen.
-In love with web3 and just learning Rust from a Java background.
+Degen, software eng versed in data

-@lerichjam on Twitter.
+@lerichjam on Twitter

 <!---
 lerichjam/lerichjam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.